 If you love Italian food you're sure to have come across dish before.
 Spaghetti Carbonara is a relatively simple dish to prepare.
 Essentially, it's just mixture of pasta, cheese, eggs, and some kind of cured pork, which are all ingredients that tend to be commonly found in your kitchen at home.
 It's traditionally prepared with Guanciale, but Pancetta or thinly-cut bacon is commonly used as well.
 In fact, this recipe is one that can be easily personalized for you or those you're cooking for.
 No matter how you decide to prepare it you'll still end up with a rich, creamy spaghetti that never disappoints.
 Enjoy!

-- 1 ounce (about 1/3 packed cup) grated pecorino Romano, plus additional for serving
+- 1 oz. (about 1/3 packed cup) grated Pecorino Romano, plus additional for serving

 - 1 tablespoon olive oil